Morris' Company of Rangers: Company Commander

 The Rangers were part of the Virginia Militia under the command of Captain John Morris (December 17, 1755 - September 22, 1818).
 Captain Morris was an experienced officer, soldier, and experienced pioneer who understood the Indian movements in the area.
 Morris served in Lord Dunmore's War in 1774 under then Colonel Andrew Lewis, and during the entirety of American Revolution.
+Captain Morris served with General George Rogers Clark in his expedition in 1778-1779 in the Illinois Campaign.
+Morris and Clark were separated by three years in age, and both were veterans of the Battle of Point Pleasant in 1774.

-After the war, on October 6, 1789, the Governor of Virginia, Beverley Randolph, authorized the creation of the new Ranger Company, Morris' Company of Rangers, to combat growing hostilities between the settlers in Kanawha County and the Indian Confederacy.
+After the war, in 1789, the Governor of Virginia, Beverley Randolph, authorized the creation of the new Ranger Company, Morris' Company of Rangers, to combat growing hostilities between the settlers in Kanawha County and the Indian Confederacy.
 Captain John Morris was selected by the committee to be the unit commander.
 He is the father of US Congressman Calvary Morris, and Bishop Thomas Asbury Morris.
-Morris's brother Leonard Morris served as Sheriff, and Justice of Kanawha County, and Morris's other brother, Major William Morris served as a Virginia state Representative.
-Captain Morris is the son of British born pioneer William Morris first permanent white settler west of Augusta, and founder of Fort Morris.

-Captain Morris served with General George Rogers Clark in his expedition in 1778-1779 in the Illinois Campaign.
-Morris and Clark were separated by three years in age, and both were veterans of the Battle of Point Pleasant in 1774.
+Morris's brothers Leonard Morris, and Henry Morris also served in the unit.